mevenG/PPM2BuetoothController/README.md

 ## Hardware Requirements

 - ESP32-C3 development board
-- FlySky FS-i6 transmitter
-- PPM receiver compatible with FlySky FS-i6
+- Any controller with PPM output (I used a FlySky fs-i6 for testing)
 - USB cable for programming and power

 ## Software Requirements

 - Arduino IDE with ESP32 board support
 - [BleGamepad](https://github.com/lemmingDev/ESP32-BLE-Gamepad) library
+- A drone sim, or any tool to see Bluetooth controller inputs like [Gamepad Tester](https://gamepadtester.net/)

 ## Installation